ollielo/cinema_projectmanagement/design/2020/image_proposal/spec/storage_hdf5.md

 ```
 /
-    class   (attribute, required) COMPOSABLE_IMAGE_SET
+    classname    (attribute, required) COMPOSABLE_IMAGE_SET
     dims         (attribute, required) [int, int]
                  This is the absolute size of the completed image
     flags        (attribute, optional)
                  A list of flags, providing additional information about this data
                  - IMAGES_INDEPENDENT images DO NOT have the same set of layers and channels.
                                  Default, if this flag is not included, is that all images
                                  have the same layers, and all layers have the same channels.
     version      (attribute, required) string
                  The version of this specification that the data conforms with
     origin       (attribute, optional) [UL, UR, LL, LR]
                  The 0,0 point for the image.
 Default value is UL
     parametertable/ (group, optional)
                     A table encoding paramter/image/layer relationships for this file
         colnames (attribute, required, comma separated string of all column names)